collardeau/react-with-state-props/README.md

 ```

-Derive state from your original state (and keep the original state simple)
+// You can also derive state from your original state (and keep the original state simple).

 ```javascript
 <Container